 We recommend setting a net worth goal and tracking your net worth every 6 months to check your progress.
-It can serve as a motivator to see your wealth build.
+It can serve as a motivator to see your wealth grow.

 Some online tracking apps like Mint have a net worth tracking function so you can check it on-demand.
 Just remember that the net worth is simply an output that measures your financial health.

 In a way, it’s like checking your weight on a scale.
-Maintaining a healthy body weight is an output of smart dietary and fitness related decisions.
+Maintaining healthy body weight is an output of smart dietary and fitness-related decisions.
 Knowing your weight is a good starting point, but it doesn’t mean you are healthy.
 The important part is realizing that you still have to put the work in to reach your goals.